 - Mudslide Kahlua Recipe

 - Rio Margarita

 - Washington Apple with Crown Royal

 Tasty Non-Alcoholic Drinks

 - 2 ounces Pusser's® dark rum (or any brand)

 - 4 ounces pineapple juice

 - Cocktail shaker

-- Shake ingredients, and pour over ice in a tall glass.
-Sprinkle nutmeg on top, and serve.
+- Shake ingredients except for the nutmeg and pour over ice in a tall glass.
+Sprinkle nutmeg on top and serve.